Chapter 6: Introduction to Class Templates in C++

 Syntax of Class template declaration

-Following the class template declaration template, let us modify the previously written custom storage class declaration and turn it into a template class declaration as the following:
+Following the class template declaration syntax, let us modify the previously written custom storage class declaration and turn it into a template class declaration:

 template<typename T>